jonshiach/graphics-labs/_sources/pages/05_transformations.md

 ### Scaling in OpenGL

-Lets now apply scaling to our rectangle in OpenGL to double its size in both directions.
+Lets now apply scaling to our rectangle in OpenGL to increase its size by a factor of 2 and 1.5 in the $x$ and $y$ directions respectively.
 The process is very similar to how we did the translation and since we have already created a uniform, passed it to the vertex shader and modified the vertex shader, all we need to do to apply shading is calculate the shading matrix.
 The scaling matrix for doubling the size of the rectangle is

 $$ S = \begin{pmatrix}
     2 & 0 & 0 & 0 \\
-    0 & 2 & 0 & 0 \\
+    0 & 1.5 & 0 & 0 \\
     0 & 0 & 1 & 0 \\
     0 & 0 & 0 & 1
 \end{pmatrix}.$$